 Capacity Planning and Analysis System (CPAS)

-The tool analyses data collected from PHE about patients who are being treated for coronavirus.
-The model provides data-driven insight reports to assist hospitals in critical care capacity planning for the treatment of COVID-19 patients, including planning for staffing, beds, ICU levels, and ventilation requirements.
+The tool analyses data collected from PHE about patients who are being treated for Coronavirus, and this data is supplemented with data collected by the Intensive Care National Audit and Research Centre (ICNARC), and the Hospital Episode Statistics (HES) and Emergency Care Dataset (ECDS) collected by NHS Digital.
+The model provides data-driven insight reports to assist hospitals in critical care capacity planning for the treatment of Covid-19 patients, including planning for staffing, beds, ICU levels, and ventilation requirements.
 The tool also supports regional and national capacity planning and will provide reports to PHE, the Department for Health and Social Care (DHSC) and NHS England and Improvement (NHSEI).
-No individual patient level predictions are provided or patient-level data presented in the information shared.
+No individual patient level predictions are provided, or patient-level data presented in the information shared.

 NHS Blood and Transplant Convalescent Plasma